-On October 6, 1979, the FOMC or Federal Open Market Committee led by Paul Volcker announced a slew of anti recessionary measures, the most significant measure being, the Federal Reserve would target the quantity of money rather than the price of money, more specifically the amount of bank reserves in the system.
+On October 6, 1979, the Board of Governors of the Federal Reserve System led by Paul Volcker announced a slew of anti recessionary measures, the most significant measure being, that the Federal reserve would target the quantity of money rather than the price of money, more specifically the amount of bank reserves in the system.
 The price of money can be measured by the Federal Funds Rate.
 Hence, the Federal Reserve would stop trying to maintain a high degree of stability in the federal funds rate and instead set a target of how much of bank reserves they would like in the system.
 These measures were in the backdrop of high rates of inflation prevailing in the American economy, in the year 1979, the consumer price index rose by 11.3 percentage points.

 Targeting bank reserves ultimately meant targeting a particular level of money supply and this would result in a high degree of volatility in the Federal Funds Rate.
 As a result of these measures, bond trading became highly profitable for wall street.
 Bonds which have been generally considered as a “safe” asset suddenly became the money maker for all trading firms.

 Before we go into the details, unlike today, the federal funds rate was not announced at the end of every meeting.
 Instead, people had to infer the funds rate from the open market operations which were announced at the end of every meeting.